alexandrglm/AnimePigmentsPreservationProject/engine/articles_processor/todos/article_076_eng.md

-# Color Design Notes [Tsujita Kunio]
 ## Episode 76: Once Upon a Time...
 (47) - White Protagonist!?
 The Launch of *COO*

-As always, when it comes time to replace my computer, I agonize tremendously.
+As always, when it comes time to replace my computer, I agonise tremendously.
 It's kind of like... breaking up with a girlfriend you've been with for a long time, and the future with a new girlfriend...

 "I thought we could be together forever..."